booz-allen-epa-agile-rfi/epa-rfi/README.md

 https://github.com/booz-allen-epa-agile-rfi/epa-rfi/blob/master/documentation/User-Stories.md

+Our personas:

+(need link)

 **(b) DevOps Approach NEEDS LINK**

-We decided that we wanted to build a prototype that not only intuitively displayed data from 2 of the EPA datasets but also included a front end API to allow for a third party to pull data into thier application.
+We decided that we wanted to build a prototype that not only intuitively displayed data from 2 of the EPA datasets but also included a front end API to allow for a third party to pull data into their application.
 Given this scope, we assembled a multidisciplinary and collaborative distributed team consisting of a Product Owner, Agile Coach, Technical Architect, User Interface / User Experience Designer, Content Manager, DevOps Engineer, Front End Developers and Back End Developers.

-Our humans.txt file:
+Our humans.txt file:  NEED LINK

 Our DevOps workflow: